 The call of UDF scripts within the SELECT has to be schema-qualified.

 The example also shows how the IMPORT parameter is handed over to the script call within the SELECT.
-The object import_spec provides information to the script, for example, parameters WITH clause, the used connection, or the column names of the target table of the IMPORT statement.
+The object import_spec provides information to the script, for example, parameters from the WITH clause, the used connection, or the column names of the target table of the IMPORT statement.

 You can use this information to dynamically control the appropriate SQL text generation and the interaction with the external system.
 The specific name of the metadata object and its content may vary across the scripting languages.
 For details, see Details for Programming Languages.